gramener/gramex-guide/formhandler/README.md

 When the HTML `form` is submitted, field names map to column names in the data.
 For example, `ID`, `Name` and `Text` are columns in the flags table.

-`POST` returns a JSON object like this:
+By defalt, `POST` returns a JSON object like this:

 ```json
 {